86Box/docs/usage/statusbar.rst

 * **New image:** create a new disk image file.
 Opens the *New Image* window, which lets you select the image size and where to save the file.
 * **Existing image:** insert a :ref:`disk image file <hardware/diskimages:Floppy disk images>` into this drive.
 Dragging and dropping an image file on the icon will also load it.
 * **Existing image (Write-protected):** insert a disk image file into this drive as a read-only disk.
+* A history of the last few images that were loaded into this drive.
+Click on an entry to load it back.
 * **Export to 86F:** convert the currently-inserted disk image file to 86Box's :doc:`../dev/formats/86f` surface image format.
 You will be asked where to save the converted file.
 * **Eject:** remove the currently-inserted disk from this drive.